faozimipa/ziopencommit/README.md

 Or follow the process of your IDE Source Control feature, when it calls `git commit` command — Zi OpenCommit will integrate into the flow.

-## Payments

-You pay for your own requests to OpenAI API.
-Zi OpenCommit uses ChatGPT (3.5-turbo) official model, that is ~15x times cheaper than GPT-4.